 - Waimea Canyon – Kaua’i.
 This impressive canyon has been formed by Waimea River.
 It is some 16 m long and up to 900 m deep.

 - Waipio Valley – Hawai’i.
 Up to 610 m deep valley with steep walls and several large waterfalls, including Hiilawe Waterfall.
-Contains the steepest paved road in US and possibly, world – average grade is 25%.
+Contains the steepest paved road in US and possibly, world.
+The average grade of this road is 25%.

 - Hualalai Ranch Cave – Hawai’i.
-Second longest lava cave in the world, 17,27 km long, up to 442 m deep.
+The third longest lava cave in the world, 27,79 km long and up to 442 m deep.
 The cave contains some unusual cave formations of coralloid type – locally called “puff balls”.

 - Makauwahi Cave – Kaua’i.
-The largest limestone cave in Hawaii, the richest fossil find in Pacific.
+The largest limestone cave in Hawaii, the richest fossil find in the Pacific.
 Graveyard of ancient Hawaiians.
-Contains sinkhole with paleolake.
-This lake contains 10,000 years long history of sedimentation, providing very detailed and precise timeline of natural evolution in Hawai’i.
-Found remnants of numerous species of extinct birds.
+The cave contains a sinkhole with a lake.
+This lake contains a 10,000 years-long history of sedimentation thus providing a very detailed and precise timeline of a natural evolution in Hawai’i.
+Here have been found remnants of numerous species of extinct birds.